 Number of pedestrian deaths on Indian roads down in 2020: Nitin Gadkari

 India is positioned among the countries with an alarmingly high number of deaths due to road accidents.
 To curb such a high number of fatalities due to road accidents across the country, the central government has been taking a wide range of measures.
 As it seems, these steps are bringing results.
+Union minister of road, transport and highways, Nitin Gadkari on Wednesday has said in Rajya Sabha that a total of 23,483 pedestrian deaths due to road accidents were recorded in 2020.

 Trending CarsFind More Cars